When using the battery at a low state of charge, your vehicle could start disabling accessory features to protect battery life.

 If your vehicle reaches a 0% state of charge, recharge your vehicle as soon as possible.

-In everyday use it is acceptable to use the full state of charge window, however there are a few best practices we recommend in order to maintain the health and life of your battery.
+In everyday use it is acceptable to use the full state of charge window, however there are a few best practices in order to maintain the health and life of your battery.

 You can increase the longevity and performance of your high voltage battery by using the charge scheduling and departure and comfort settings on your touchscreen or in the FordPass app.

-With Charge Scheduling, you can improve the high voltage battery's longevity by delaying the start of charging and setting a maximum charging limit.
-We recommend you set your preferred charging times to be at least 2-3 hours after your typical plug in time.
+With charge scheduling, you can improve the high voltage battery's longevity by delaying the start of charging and setting a maximum charging limit.
+Set your preferred charging times to be at least 2-3 hours after your typical plug in time.
 This allows the battery to cool before charging begins.
 Additionally, setting the maximum charge level to be less than 100% for everyday usage reduces strain on the battery.

 Frequent use of DC charging could result in reducing your battery's efficiency and lifespan.
 This is more pronounced on the standard range battery pack versus the extended range battery pack.
 See